-Living a greener lifestyle can often seem like a bit of a minefield – recycling alone so many rules and regulations that can be a little difficult to follow.
+Living a greener lifestyle can often seem like a bit of a minefield – recycling alone has so many rules and regulations that can be a little difficult to follow.
 So, when it comes to making sustainable changes within your property it’s no surprise that you may immediately think it’s going to be hard work.
-But we’re here to tell you it doesn’t have to be.
+Well, we’re here to tell you it doesn’t have to be.

 In 2019, we started working with ecollective, an independent consultancy in London focused on helping businesses to become more sustainable.
 They helped us come up with a list of recommendations that will drastically reduce the carbon footprint of a home, without having a huge impact on the day-to-day runnings of your business.